HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 The United States updated its regulations as well.
 State and local government sites must now meet <a hreflang="en" href="https://www.w3.org/TR/WCAG21/">WCAG 2.1</a>, as <a hreflang="en" href="https://www.ada.gov/resources/2024-03-08-web-rule/">required by Title II of the Americans with Disabilities Act</a>.
 The 2024 data gives us a critical baseline to measure the tangible impact of these deadlines on the accessibility of websites globally.

 Google Lighthouse powers our analysis using <a hreflang="en" href="https://www.deque.com/axe/axe-core/">Deque's axe-core engine</a>.
 We benchmark 2025 findings against 2024 data and identify key trends.
-With broader adoption of WCAG 2.2, we examine the uptake of new Success Criteria and continued changes from deprecated rules such as duplicate-id.
+With broader adoption of WCAG 2.2, we examine the uptake of new Success Criteria and continued changes from deprecated rules such as `duplicate-id`.

 Our approach differs from that of the <a hreflang="en" href="https://webaim.org/projects/million/">WebAim Million</a>.
 The HTTP Archive crawls 17 million sites each month across home and secondary pages using Lighthouse and other tools.
 WebAim surveys the <a hreflang="en" href="https://webaim.org/projects/million/#method">top million home pages</a> with <a hreflang="en" href="https://wave.webaim.org/">WAVE</a>.